Your free business.com+ membership unlocks exclusive tech deals and advisor support

 The Influence of Leadership Styles: How Givers and Takers Match Up

 Workplaces are full of givers, takers and matchers.
-What are the pros and cons of these various leadership styles?
+What are the pros and cons of each leadership style?

 author image